naturalengland/MENE_SAE/README.md

 # Natural_England-MENE

-Natural England MENE survey: small area estimation
+Code to perform Bayesian Small Area Estimation on data from the Natural England MENE survey.

+Produced under contract to Natural England.